Swcmb/Code-Fast.github.io/README-en.md

 ## License

-This project uses the [CC BY-NC-SA-4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
-For details, please refer to [CC BY-NC-SA-4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+This project uses the [MIT](https://opensource.org/license/MIT) license.
+For details, please refer to [MIT](https://opensource.org/license/MIT).

 (This applies only to original parts; for content using other open-source projects, follow the original project's license.)